ondras12345/AlarmClock/docs/manual.md

 # Features
 ## Inhibit
-This feature allows you to inhibit all alarms for a set time (see the Alarm_inhibit_duration compile-time option).
+This feature allows you to inhibit all alarms for a set amount time (see the `Alarm_inhibit_duration` compile-time option).
 I plan to use it when I get up before the alarm rings, so that I don't have to wait for the alarm to activate nor disable it (I know that I'd forget to re-enable it).